OpenCageData/opencagedata-misc-docs/add-location-to-git-commit/README.md

 # add your location to your git commits

-If you're on Mac OSX you can use Rob Mather's [WhereAmI](https://github.com/robmathers/WhereAmI) utility to get the coordinates your computer thinks it is at.
+If you're on Mac OSX you can use Rob Mather's [WhereAmI](https://github.com/robmathers/WhereAmI) utility to get the location your computer thinks it is at.

 You will need